paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-033-inspection-generally.md

 #### References in Text
 The date of the enactment of the Howard Coble Coast Guard and Maritime Transportation Act of 2014, referred to in subsec. (f)(3), is the date of enactment of Pub.
 L. 113–281, which was approved Dec.
 18, 2014.

+The date of the enactment of the Hamm Alert Maritime Safety Act of 2018, referred to in subsec. (g)(3), is the date of enactment of Pub.
+L. 115–265, which was approved Oct.
+11, 2018.

-Section 6(j) of the Export Administration Act of 1979, referred to in subsec. (g), is classified to [section 4605(j) of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j&num=0&edition=prelim), War and National Defense.
+Section 6(j) of the Export Administration Act of 1979, referred to in subsec. (h), was classified to [section 4605(j) of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j&num=0&edition=prelim), War and National Defense, prior to repeal by Pub.
+L. 115–232, div.
+A, title XVII, § 1766(a), Aug.
+13, 2018, 132 Stat.
+2232.

-The International Emergency Economic Powers Act, referred to in subsec. (g), is title II of Pub.
+The International Emergency Economic Powers Act, referred to in subsec. (h), is title II of Pub.
 L. 95–223, Dec.
 28, 1977, 91 Stat.
 1626, which is classified generally to chapter 35 (§ 1701 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim) and Tables.

-Section 620A of the Foreign Assistance Act of 1961, referred to in subsec. (g), is classified to [section 2371 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2371&num=0&edition=prelim), Foreign Relations and Intercourse.
+Section 620A of the Foreign Assistance Act of 1961, referred to in subsec. (h), is classified to [section 2371 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2371&num=0&edition=prelim), Foreign Relations and Intercourse.

-Section 40 of the Arms Export Control Act, referred to in subsec. (g), is classified to [section 2780 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2780&num=0&edition=prelim), Foreign Relations and Intercourse.
+Section 40 of the Arms Export Control Act, referred to in subsec. (h), is classified to [section 2780 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2780&num=0&edition=prelim), Foreign Relations and Intercourse.

 #### Amendments
+2018—Subsecs. (g), (h).
+Pub.
+L. 115–265 added subsec. (g) and redesignated former subsec. (g) as (h).

 2014—Subsecs. (f), (g).
 Pub.
 L. 113–281 added subsec. (f) and redesignated former subsec. (f) as (g).

 2012—Subsec. (b)(2)(C).
 Pub.
 L. 112–213, § 304(1), added subpar.
 (C).